-Whilst, therefore, the historic curtilage and setting of the farmhouse would be eroded to provide the additional dwelling it is considered, on balance, that the conclusions of the Council's Conservation Officer would lead to a determination being made that no harm would arise to the historic significance of heritage assets in this instance.
+Therefore, whilst the historic curtilage and setting of the farmhouse would be eroded to provide the additional dwelling it is considered, on balance, that the conclusions of the Council's Conservation Officer enable a conclusion to be reached that no harm would arise to the historic significance of heritage assets in this instance.
 In the circumstances that 'no harm' arises an assessment against Paragraph 134 of the NPPF is not required.

-The dwelling has been designed to reflect a traditional two-storey barn which was demolished as part of the wider redevelopment of the site under application reference 15/00459/FULM and whilst the appearance of the dwelling would not necessarily be wholly compliant with such a design approach, given the proportions and design of the openings and the depth of the structure, it is considered that its fenestration would include features that would be compliant with the wider development and therefore it would integrate into its setting.
-It is also considered that the proposed development would not result in any significant implications to the character and appearance of the streetscape or wider area given the visual integration of the proposed dwelling with the wider site redevelopment.
+Amended plans have been submitted to address officer concerns in relation to the position of windows on the front and rear elevations of the proposed dwelling and the design now better reflects the appearance and proportions of the two storey barn structure, positioned to the east of the retained farmhouse building that was demolished as part of the wider redevelopment of the site under application reference 15/00459/FULM.
+As such, it is considered that the proposed development would not result in any significant implications to the character and appearance of the streetscape or wider area given the visual integration of the proposed dwelling with the wider site redevelopment.
 Its footprint and scale would also be consistent with that established on the site to further ensure its integration into the environment in which it is set.